alexjj/crypto/README.md

 # crypto 💸

+Have a look at my new [Aavegotchi Baazaar explorer](http://aavegotchi.fyi) for a more full featured app.

 A few little helper tools across the crypto world.

 * [pools](https://share.streamlit.io/alexjj/crypto/pools.py) - Compares pancakeswap and pancakebunny for best CAKE staking